How to cook a perfect Roast Turkey! With no need to brine, and slathered with herb butter you will get a moist, juicy, golden, and delicious turkey!

 How many minutes per pound should I cook the turkey? – Also, I find this to be very controversial and everyone will tell you something different.
 I’ve heard 13 minutes per pound, 15 minutes per pound, and even 20 minutes per pound.
-Here’s the problem I’ve found, is that you don’t want to overcook it.
+The problem I’ve found is that you don’t want to overcook it.

 Again based on our experience and our oven, we found that 11 minutes per pound was a perfect time.
 Trust me, there’s nothing worse than overcooking a turkey.